 Planning the Wedding

-Allow three to six months for processing the legal forms required for marriage in the Roman Catholic Church.
+2. Allow three to six months for processing the Church forms required for marriage in the Roman Catholic Church.

-Dispensation from the Chancery Office in Prince Albert is required for a marriage between a Catholic and a non-Catholic.
+3. Dispensation from the Chancery Office in Prince Albert is required for a marriage between a Catholic and a non-Catholic.
+Dispensations are also required for couples marrying outside your diocese of residence.
 Your pastor or the delegated person in the parish will go through these forms with you.

 The proper and usual place for celebrating marriages is a church or chapel.
 Weddings held outdoors are not allowed.
-Marriage is a celebration of faith and so is to be celebrated in a place where the Christian community normally gathers to celebrate its faith. (p.
+Marriage is a celebration of faith and so is to be celebrated in a place where the Christian community normally gathers to celebrate its faith.
+(Marriage in Christ, p.
 10)

 The Catholic Church recognizes that marriages of non-Catholics are valid.
-A non-Catholic person cannot re-marry in the Catholic Church without obtaining an annulment. (p.
+A non-Catholic person cannot re-marry in the Catholic Church without obtaining an annulment.
+(Marriage in Christ, p.
 10)

 Planning the Liturgy

 The better prepared you are, the less stressful things will be as you get closer to the celebration.
-Do not wait until the last minute! (p.
+Do not wait until the last minute!
+(Marriage in Christ, p.
 10)